 Below is the FY26 budgeted activity and estimated ending balance for the unrestricted cash fund, as described in more detail on pages 4-5.
 Unrestricted cash is budgeted in consideration of the goals and objectives discussed in more detail on page 3.
-The Loan repayment from SJHTCA is discussed further on page 9.
+The Early Paydown of Bond Principal and the related bond indenture reserve release are discussed further on pages 6 and 8.
+The Loan repayment to FETCA is discussed further on page 8.